DabiaTheNord/km-dualbooter-v2.1/README.md

 # Uh Oh! :-(
-ⓘ This file is obsolete and is considered abandonware by the creator, Dandyboi.
+ⓘ This file is obsolete and is considered abandonware by the creator, DabiaTheNord.

 Reason: `kmod stopped developemnt`